 The shooting occurred just over a mile from where an ICE officer killed 37-year-old Renee Good on January 7, sparking widespread protests across Minneapolis.

-Former President Barack Obama called Pretti’s death a “heartbreaking tragedy” and warned that “many of our core values as a nation are increasingly under assault.”
+Former President Barack Obama called Pretti’s death a “heartbreaking tragedy” and criticized the federal immigration crackdown.
 Representative Alexandria Ocasio-Cortez of New York was among several Democratic lawmakers demanding that federal immigration authorities leave Minnesota.

 State Pursues Evidence and Accountability